 In order to facilitate inter-rater reliability during case file reviews, ChildNet ensures that each staff member of the CQI team responsible for conducting file reviews under DCF's "Windows into Practice" complete DCF sponsored quality assurance reviewer training and pass the competency test within six (6) months of employment as a quality assurance reviewer.
-In addition, ChildNet has included case management staff in the quality assurance reviewer training in order to incorporate a peer review component into the model and ensure that case management supervisors have a working knowledge of the standards.
 ChildNet is very involved with DCF and has been an active participant in the state-wide workgroup updating the "Windows into Practice" including the number and types of reviews and the standards.

-Quality assurance reviews for both circuits occur weekly, focusing on safety, permanency and well-being outcomes for children and families served, for contract year 2016-2017.
+Quality assurance reviews for both circuits occur weekly, focusing on safety, permanency and well-being outcomes for children and families served, for contract year 2017-2018.
 ChildNet completes a quarterly analysis of all case review findings and shares this analysis with senior management and stakeholders including the Department of Children and Families.

-ChildNet Services Reviews: Trained ChildNet staff members are able to conduct reviews along with the CQI team as schedules allow.
+ChildNet Service Reviews: Trained ChildNet staff members can conduct reviews along with the CQI team as schedules allow.
 These may be in the side-by-side manner or on their own depending on the skill level and training of the supervisors and directors / managers.
 This process ensures that a peer review component of the quarterly case file reviews may be completed.
 Several Client Services staff members have been trained in order to participate in the quarterly reviews on a rotating basis.
 More training may be scheduled by DCF through the course of the year.
-No Client Services staff will review a file from their own service unit, or if a director / manager, under their supervision.
+To ensure no conflict of interest, no Client Services staff will review a file from their own service unit, or if a director / manager, under their supervision.